Tatoeba/tatoeba2/README.md

 * VirtualBox 4.0 or later (via package manager or [generic binaries](https://www.virtualbox.org/wiki/Downloads))
 * Vagrant 1.7 or later (via package manager or [generic binaries](https://www.vagrantup.com/downloads.html))

-## Installing a new instance
+## Installing a local instance

 - Install the requirements above.

-- Clone the repository and go to its directory:
+- Open a terminal.
+Windows users can run Git Bash (which comes with Git for Windows).
+In the terminal, clone Imouto’s repository and go inside by running the following commands:

 ```bash
 git clone https://github.com/Tatoeba/imouto